Franchise or License?

 Ability to Exercise Significant Control or Significant Assistance

-If a buyer wouldn’t be able to operate the business but for the seller’s systems, training and ongoing assistance, the reliance factor will likely be satisfied.
+If a buyer wouldn’t be able to operate the business without the seller’s systems, training, or services, the reliance factor will likely be satisfied.

 How Do I License My Business?